outline/rich-markdown-editor/README.md

 # rich-markdown-editor

-A React and [Slate](https://github.com/ianstormtaylor/slate) based editor that powers the [Outline wiki](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
+A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Outline](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
-The editor is WYSIWYG and includes many formatting tools whilst retaining the ability to write markdown shortcuts inline and output Markdown.
+The editor is WYSIWYG and includes formatting tools whilst retaining the ability to write markdown shortcuts inline and output plain Markdown.

 > Note: This project is **not attempting** to be an all-purpose Markdown editor.
-It renders and outputs a subset of the Markdown schema, as well as supporting markdown-like syntax as shortcuts for rich text editing.
+It is built for the Outline project, and whilst others are welcome to fork or use this package in your own products, development decisions are centered around the needs of Outline.

 ## Usage